Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures reversed to the upside.
+The S&P 500 futures continued to decline during the session, reaching into the 5950s.

 9:35 a.m.
 New York time